FRAMverse/snippets/README.md

 based on transformations of the data.
 The main use case we see is plotting proportion data with appropriate percent axis ticks, such as when working with exploitation rate.
 - `ggtheme-larger.R` and `ggtheme-fram.R` define ggplot themes that serve as good baselines when making figures for general consumption. `ggtheme-larger.R` is deprecated, and we are only leaving as a reference point for now.
 We recommend `ggtheme-fram.R` as a starting point.
+- `adjust-points.R` contains a function that programmatically shifts overlapping points by a small amount to make colors/symbols easy to make out.

 ## FRAM / TAMM tools

 - `Update_Age_2_Recruit_Scalar_2024.R` is a script to update age 2 recruit scalars (scalers).
 Note that the current iteration of this script likely requires 32 bit R to run.
+- `fram-flag-reporter.R` has a prototype function to aggregate the different flags used for fisheries and stock in a FRAM database and spit out a summary report.
+THis is likely superceded by current or future work in the `framrsquared` package.

 ## Data manipulation